-Government action heavily influences how quickly we can see an end to cigarettes.
+Government action heavily influences how guickly we can see an end to cigarettes.
 To expedite the process, regulators and public health authorities can ensure that adult smokers have access to accurate information about smoke-free products.
 They can introduce product standards to ensure that only scientifically substantiated smoke-free products are commercialized.
 And, through risk-proportionate regulation and taxation, they can provide the right incentives to encourage adults who smoke and would continue smoking to switch from cigarettes to alternatives that are scientifically substantiated to be better, thereby encouraging manufacturers to direct their investments and R&D toward these better products.

-We are encouraged by 2022 regulatory and fiscal developments, where an increasing number of governments have complemented, or committed to complement, traditional tobacco control measures (i.e., those intended to discourage smoking initiation and encourage cessation) with a harm reduction approach (i.e., providing adults who would otherwise continue to smoke with access to scientifically substantiated smoke-free alternatives).
+developments, where an increasing number of governments have complemented, or committed to complement, traditional tobacco control measures (i.e., those intended to discourage smoking initiation and encourage cessation) with a harm reduction approach (i.e., providing adults who would otherwise continue to smoke with access to scientifically substantiated smoke-free alternatives).